 This SIB revises and replaces EASA SIB 2010-17R6 dated 21 August 2014, including the correction dated 25 August 2014.

 The objectives of EASA’s crisis management in case of a volcanic eruption affecting European airspace, are to:

-- Ensure safety of flight, in particular maintain the assurance that the operational concept put in place since 2010 is safe.
+- Ensure safety of flight, in particular maintain the assurance that the operational concept is safe.
 This objective drives in particular the need for EASA to collect information on ash encounters.